Book mark it or sign up today to be a follower so you do not miss any postings on the Wellesley Free Library Reference Blog!

 Rob Recommends "The King's Speech" (the movie)

-A note: While the main storyline is apparently pretty close to “true,” some history has been mangled in the filmmaking process.
+to “true,” some history has been mangled in the filmmaking process.

 Another note: Check out Debra's post on the recorded book version.